AkihisaNishikawa/Blockchain_with_fitbit/README.md

 -- Initially, genesis block should be created.
 Only Creation time is set initially and detail variable can be set as needed
 -- Blockheader must be created before the block to be passed onto Block instance

-5 - There is further important documentation in the `docs` directory.
-References of the code are included in `docs/README.md` also in comment.
+5 - Final Paper is in `docs/documentation'

 ## JUnit Tests